 This is the wire that connects to terminal number 3 of the crank sensor harness connector identified in the illustration above.

-Connect the BLACK lead of the multimeter to a good ground point on the engine or directly on the battery negative (-) post.
+Connect the black multimeter test lead to a good Ground point on the engine or directly on the battery negative (-) post.

 When the multimeter's leads are all set up, have a helper (if necessary) turn the crankshaft pulley by hand in a clock-wise direction.